magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_unshakeable-peace.md

 them.
 The Dhamma is simply the Dhamma.
 It is a natural, selfless process.
 It does not belong to us or anyone else.
 It’s not anything.
-Whatever an individual experiences, it all falls within five fundamental categories (): body, feeling, memory / perception, thoughts and consciousness.
+Whatever an individual experiences, it all falls within five fundamental categories (*khandhā*): body, feeling, memory / perception, thoughts and consciousness.
 The Buddha said to let it all go.

 Meditation is like a single stick of wood.
-Insight () is one end of the stick and serenity () the other.
+Insight (vipassanā) is one end of the stick and serenity (samatha) the other.
 If we pick it up, does only one end come up or do both?
 When anyone picks up a stick both ends rise together.
 Which part then is vipassanā, and which is samatha?
 Where does one end and the other begin?
 They are both the mind.
 As the mind becomes peaceful, initially the peace will arise from the serenity of samatha.
-We focus and unify the mind in states of meditative peace ().
+We focus and unify the mind in states of meditative peace (samādhi).
 However, if the peace and stillness of samādhi fades away, suffering arises in its place.
 Why is that?
 Because the peace afforded by samatha meditation alone is still based on attachment.
 This attachment can then be a cause of suffering.
 Serenity is not the end of the path.
 The Buddha saw from his own experience that such peace of mind was not the ultimate.
-The causes underlying the process of existence () had not yet been brought to cessation ().
+The causes underlying the process of existence (*bhava*) had not yet been brought to cessation (*nirodha*).
 The conditions for rebirth still existed.
 His spiritual work had not yet attained perfection.
 Why?
 Because there was still suffering.
 So based on that serenity of samatha he proceeded to contemplate, investigate, and analyse the conditioned nature of reality until he was free of all attachments, even the attachment to serenity.
 Serenity is still part of the world of conditioned existence and conventional reality.
 Clinging to this type of peace is clinging to conventional reality, and as long as we cling, we will be mired in existence and rebirth.
 Delighting in the peace of samatha still leads to further existence and rebirth.
 Once the mind’s restlessness and agitation calms down, one clings to the resultant peace.

 So the Buddha examined the causes and conditions underlying existence and rebirth.
 As long as he had not yet fully penetrated the matter and